WheatleyMF/Core.IO.Continued/README.md

 If you are an admin and have god & noclip modes enabled then autoturrets won't shoot you, but they will keep aiming at you.

 ## Custom Elevators
 Elevators are fully supported and work as expected.
 Elevators placed through the editor will be re-generated on each server startup, and then destroyed on server shut down.
-If your server crashes or stops working due to any other unexpected problem, which makes server skip the proper shutdown process, elevators will be re-validated on next server start.
-If it detects any elevators that weren't destroyed since last shutdown, server will automatically reboot to avoid any issues with custom elevators.
-This has no effect on elevators deployed by players.
+If your server crashes and plugin doesn't clean up elevators, they will be removed on next server launch and regenerate.
+There's a chance that it won't work as expected, so do a proper server restart to ensure they are working correctly after a crash.

 ## Installing
 Copy `Core.IO.Continued.dll` to your `../<server root folder>/HarmonyMods` folder.